CircuitData/CircuitData-Language/README.md

 *color* | List or Custom | This describes the color based on the name of the color; white, yellow.
 If a specific color needs to be defined, this can be done with RGB or HEX in the `<custom><colors>` section.

 ##### Example 1
-One top legend layer above a soldermask is listed as a specification, and standard LPI is the material
+One top legend layer above a soldermask is listed as a specification.
 ```
 <specification>
   <layers>